 Three: I’d somehow managed to take a rather interesting picture mid-flight.
 I guess that’s what I got for bemoaning the flat, uninteresting light.

 Here it is:

 The first is that I didn’t expect to get anywhere near that level of attention or detail from Leica without questioning anything other than the camera in my hand.
 I handed it over and they did the rest in an unfailingly professional and expedient manner.
-In fact, one of their engineers took the time to go over their report with my when I returned to collect it.
+In fact, one of their engineers took the time to go over their report with me when I returned to collect it.
 That kind of service can’t be faulted.
 Thank you.

-The second is a little more fuzzy, so please bear with me while I muddle my way to clarity.
+The second is a little fuzzier, so please bear with me while I muddle my way to clarity.
 As photographers, I like to think that we are more mindful of our surroundings than most.
 We’re always looking ahead for that next shot, that interesting scene, that juxtaposition, or just something a little different to take us out of our comfort zone.

 Sometimes, it’s the stuff behind us that’s responsible for giving us the moments (photography-related, or not), that we remember the most.